emilioplatzer/serve-content/README.md

 All in [*serve-static* documentation](https://www.npmjs.com/package/serve-static#readme) is working here.
 But *serve-content* add one mandatory [parameter](https://www.npmjs.com/package/serve-static#options):

-## staticExtensions
+## allowedExts

-*staticExtensions* is a white list of extensions names for serve, this allows something like this:
+*allowedExts* is a white list of extensions names for serve, this allows something like this:

 ```js
 var connect = require('connect')